Kitura/Swift-JWT/README.md

 #### Claims API

 The Claims struct contains the various fields of the JSON Web Token claims.
 These fields can be accessed and modified using the subscript operator.
-The subscript can be of the type `ClaimKeys` for the standard claims and can be of the type `String` for any non-standard claims.
+The subscript can be either of the type `ClaimKeys` for the standard claims or of the type `String` for any non-standard claims.

 ### Sign a JWT